hinnan/hinnan/README.md

 ### Hi Hinnan here 👋

 I am an enthusiastic Mobiel app developer with a strong foundation in developing apps.
+I have more than several years of experience in creating robust, efficient and powerful applications using modern technologies in the industry.

 ### My key skills include:
 - Team Lead